Formal Models and Quantitative Methods for Psychology (PGT) PSYCH5025

 Typically a 2:1 honours degree in Psychology or related discipline.

-2. An original computer program that performs a specific task relevant to the experimental techniques described in the course.
+An original computer program/application that performs a specific task relevant to the modelling techniques described in the course.

 To introduce students to formal models in the psychological sciences.
 This entails the application of parametric estimation and inference, prediction and testing of models, and quantitative methods in general.